sagemath/trac_to_gh/Issue 6111.md

 # Issue 6111: [with patch; needs review] review symbolics in sage-4.0 (switch to pynac)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6111

 Original creator: was